SamBird/tier-1-bank-tf-modules/README.md

 -   [gcp-vpc](): Creates a private VPC network in GCP.
 -   [gcp-gke](): Creates a Google Kuberentes Enginer Cluster in GCP.
--   [gcp-load-balancer]: Creates a load balancer in GCP.
+-   [gcp-project]: Creates a GCP project and associated API's.

 ## Usage